Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - The Web and Machine Interfaces/2 - Machine/1 - Native Code Dialect/README.md

 The typing of elements is allowed through the use of the Meta command.
 The children of a Meta command will specify the type of all subsequent items, until another Meta command is used.
-If a preceding Mta command is absent, the Native Code dialect will assume the type is a void pointer.
+If a preceding Meta command is absent, the Native Code dialect will assume the type is a void pointer.

 The elements that can be used within a Meta command for strong typing in the Native Code dialect are as follows: